 The Council has a need to balance its budget which an increase in fees would support.
-The proposed change in fees and charges contributes to the delivery of savings of £1.2m as approved by Full Council in March 2022.
 The Council is also mindful of the impact of an increase on the residents that it delivers its services to may have.

 Our current equality analysis is focused on the public sector equality duty: